-Securing Enterprise Ireland’s new Ready for Customs grant helps ensure Emerald Freight Express, one of Ireland’s leading freight forwarders, is fully prepared for 31st December
+Securing Enterprise Ireland’s new Ready for Customs grant helped ensure Emerald Freight Express, one of Ireland’s leading freight forwarders, was fully prepared for the UK leaving the EU.

 “We’re a one-stop-shop for air, sea and road, import and export, including warehouse and 3PL or ‘third party logistics’”, she explains.

 The company has a highly trained team of 28 and has been a certified Authorised Economic Operator (AEO) since 2011.
 As a trusted provider of freight forwarding services, it helps its clients to ship their goods ar ound the globe.
 Right now, however, all eyes are on the UK and what 1st of January will mean for goods being shipped to, from and through the UK.